Shared Multi Heap

 Adding new attributes

-The API does not enforce any attributes, but at least it defines the two most common ones: SMH_REG_ATTR_CACHEABLE and SMH_REG_ATTR_NON_CACHEABLE
+The API does not enforce any attributes, but at least it defines the two most common ones: SMH_REG_ATTR_CACHEABLE and SMH_REG_ATTR_NON_CACHEABLE.

 Shared multi-heap interface